marcklefter/aws-nexer-starter/EXERCISES.md

     The processor should log the received message.

 ### TMS API (publisher)
-Add the following to `copilot/api/manifest.yml` to allow the _TMS API_ to publish requests to the queue (see more [here](https://aws.github.io/copilot-cli/docs/developing/publish-subscribe/#sending-messages-from-a-publisher)):
+Modify `copilot/api/manifest.yml` to allow the _TMS API_ to publish requests to the queue (see more [here](https://aws.github.io/copilot-cli/docs/developing/publish-subscribe/#sending-messages-from-a-publisher)):

-    publish:
-        topics:
-            - name: requestsTopic
+> Name your topic __requestsTopic__.

 In `modules/api`:

-*   Install AWS SNS dependency:

-        npm install @aws-sdk/client-sns

-*   Modify `src/env.js` to parse and export the name of the topic (also an environment variable):
+*   Modify `modules/api/src/env.js` to parse and export the name of the topic (also an environment variable):

         const {
             requestsTopic